History of Avelo Airlines in Timeline

 In November 2022, Avelo established a new base at Raleigh–Durham International Airport.

-In September 2023, the airline established its sixth base at Las Vegas's Harry Reid International Airport.
+In September 2023, the airline established its sixth base at Las Vegas's Harry Reid International Airport, later relocated in May 2024.

-In May 2024, Avelo relocated its base from Las Vegas's Harry Reid International Airport to Charles M. Schulz–Sonoma County Airport in Santa Rosa.
+In May 2024, the airline relocated its base from Las Vegas's Harry Reid International Airport to Charles M. Schulz–Sonoma County Airport in Santa Rosa.

 By the end of 2024, Avelo had expanded its service from New Haven to 26 destinations, making the airport its largest base.

-In April 2025, Avelo Airlines signed an agreement for a long-term charter program flying for the U.S. Department of Homeland Security's Immigration and Customs Enforcement agency to "support the department's deportation efforts," The airline will be opening a new base out of Mesa Gateway Airport in Arizona, with removal flights scheduled to commence on May 12, 2025.
-The airline simultaneously announced it was ceasing service to and from Boise, Idaho effective April 27.
+In April 2025, Avelo Airlines signed an agreement for a long-term charter program flying for the U.S. Department of Homeland Security's Immigration and Customs Enforcement agency to "support the department's deportation efforts."

 April 2025: Avelo Airlines Fleet Composition